 OK so let's go around and randomly have some destruction on our buildings, make some cuts that you imagine correspond to the kind of structure of the building as shown here.

-And if there are any pieces not covered with the magic wand just use the lasso and add those pieces to the selection.
+And if there are any pieces not covered with the Magic Wand Tool just use the Lasso Tool and add those pieces to the Selection.

 Now simply select a color close to that of where we will be painting and start removing all those lines.

 As shown here the settings in the brush allows us to control with the pen how much we remove and we can leave some hints that there where lines at one time in the streets.